MikeyPPPPPPPP/automotive-2.0/README.md

 # Info

-The site lets you stream basically any movie or show you want for free.
-I've done this on another site, but they fix bug also there selection was ... meh.
-This site is very popular and has had numerous UI/UX updates.
-Theres a Cloudflare WAF along with a bunch of anti-dubugging techniques being used.
-Unfortunately for them, I've learned that with enough time and effort - anything is possible, especially with code.
+The site allows you to stream virtually any movie or show for free.
+I’ve used a similar platform before, but their bug fixes were lackluster, and the selection was mediocre.
+This site, however, is much more polished, boasting a popular reputation and frequent UI/UX updates.
+It employs a Cloudflare WAF and various anti-debugging techniques.
+Still, with enough time and effort, I’ve found that virtually any code can be cracked.

+# Warning

+The FBI has taken down the site so this code is now useless.